htmfilho/htmfilho.github.io/_posts/2022/2022-03-05-fhir-standard.md

 2. We don't have to build an in-house FHIR&reg; client because one probably exists for our stack, giving us data ready to be processed.

-3. If more data needs to be exchanged out of what FHIR already offers, then the extension framework can be used to serve the data without breaking compatibility with existing clients.
+3. If more data needs to be exchanged out of what FHIR&reg; already offers, then the extension framework can be used to serve the data without breaking compatibility with existing clients.

 Some active members of the community make FHIR&reg; servers openly available for learning purpose.
 Hapi FHIR is one of those.
 Visit http://hapi.fhir.org/ to explore generated fake resources.
 We can even call the endpoints, as documented in the [Swagger](http://hapi.fhir.org/baseR4/swagger-ui/) page: